-Here’s a look at the life of Great Britain’s Prince Philip, husband to Queen Elizabeth II.
+Here’s a look at the life of Great Britain’s Prince Philip, husband of Queen Elizabeth II.

 Father: Prince Andrew of Greece and Denmark

-Is a fourth cousin of his wife, the Queen and like her is a great-great-grandchild of Queen Victoria.
+A third cousin of his wife, the Queen, and like her, he is a great-great-grandchild of Queen Victoria.

-His interests are painting, the environment, horses, flying and writing.
+His interests were painting, environmental conservation, horses, flying and sailing.
 He has written books on birds, the environment, carriage driving and other subjects.

-After earning his RAF wings in 1953, Prince Philip logged over 5,900 hours in 59 different types of aircraft over the next 44 years.
+After earning his RAF wings in 1953, Philip logged more than 5,900 hours in 59 different types of aircraft over the next 44 years.

 1940 - Serves as a midshipman, his first posting, on the HMS Ramillies of the Mediterranean Fleet.

 1942 - Becomes a sub-lieutenant in the British Royal Navy.

 July 1942 - Is promoted to first lieutenant and executive officer aboard the HMS Wallace, a destroyer, and participates in the Allied landings in Sicily during World War II.